nativedigsol/necl/SPEC.md

 ### For

 A "for loop" is a construct for constructing a collection by projecting the items from another collection.

-Note that if using a "for loop" with an array, 2 variables need to be declared: the index and the value. `... for index, value in array ...`
+2 variables are automatically declared in a for loop: the index and the value, you can use both to call functions, expressions, etc.

 ```
 months = ["January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"]
-monthNumber = for i, month in months : i + 1
+monthNumber = for months : index + 1
 // monthNumber = [1, 2, 3, 4, 5, 6, 7, 8, 10, 11, 12]
 ```